MCP Server

 Any client that supports the MCP Streamable HTTP transport can connect.
 Tested clients include:

-- Claude Desktop — Settings > MCP Servers > Add Server
+- Claude (claude.ai / Desktop) — Settings > Connectors > Add custom connector

 - Claude Code — add to